Mastering the Art of Writing a Nursing Diagnosis

 Introduction

-- Writing care plans and nursing diagnosis may sound daunting and stressful, but the purpose of them is to get you thinking like a nurse.
+- Writing a nursing diagnosis may sound daunting and stressful, but the purpose of them is to get you thinking like a nurse.
 You have probably been in awe of a nurse who can think and act quickly when a patient is deteriorating.
-The reality is, that nurse thought about a nursing diagnosis and a care plan without even thinking twice and acted on it.
+The reality is, that nurse thought about a nursing diagnosis and and acted on without even thinking twice.
 This guide will help you take the steps to be that awesome nurse.

 - The type of nursing diagnosis you will be writing is the NANDA Nursing Diagnosis.
 NANDA stands for North American Nursing Diagnosis Association.
 The purpose of using NANDA’s nursing diagnosis is so that there is a standardization of nursing diagnosis.